artefactual/atom-docs/user-manual/administer/settings.rst

 :term:`User interface <user interface>` labels can be changed by :term:`administrators <administrator>` by entering a new label(s) into the :term:`field(s) <field>` under the "Value" column.
 Changes will only be saved once the "Save" button is clicked.
+Changing the label will change its appearance throughout AtoM for both authenticated (logged-in) and public users.

 ..
 NOTE::